clastix/kamaji/docs/content/getting-started.md

-# Setup Kamaji on a generic infrastructure
+# Getting started with Kamaji
-This guide will lead you through the process of creating a working Kamaji setup on a generic infrastructure, either virtual or bare metal.
+This guide will lead you through the process of creating a working Kamaji setup on a generic infrastructure.

+!!! warning ""
     The material here is relatively dense.
 We strongly encourage you to dedicate time to walk through these instructions, with a mind to learning.
 We do NOT provide any "one-click" deployment here.
 However, once you've understood the components involved it is encouraged that you build suitable, auditable GitOps deployment processes around your final infrastructure.

 The guide requires:

-- one bootstrap workstation
+- a bootstrap machine
 - a Kubernetes cluster to run the Admin and Tenant Control Planes
 - an arbitrary number of machines to host `Tenant`s' workloads